syncfusion-content/blazor-docs/blazor/stock-chart/accessibility.md

 # Accessibility in Blazor Stock Chart Component

-Accessibility is achieved in the stock chart component through WAI-ARIA standard and keyboard navigation.
+Accessibility is achieved in the stock chart component through WAI-ARIA standard.
 The stock chart features can be effectively accessed through assistive technologies such as screen readers.

 ## WAI-ARIA